mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 ### Pagination

 Before continuing with the Hotwire further, let's take a slight detour.
-After last week's [increased amount of beers](https://github.com/mluukkai/WebPalvelinohjelmointi2023/blob/main/english/week7.md#server-caching-functionality) you start to wonder that it would be kinda nice to have a pagination for our beers page.
+After last week's [increased amount of beers](https://github.com/mluukkai/WebPalvelinohjelmointi2023/blob/main/english/week7.md#server-caching-functionality), you start to wonder that it would be kind of nice to have a pagination for our beers page.
 Let's add it first without utilizing Hotwire features.

-First we start by adding links for previous and next pages to the end of our beers table:
+First, we start by adding links for the previous and next pages to the end of our beer table:

 **app/views/beers/index.html.erb**